duanbing/tools/README.md

 # tools
-Basic data struct wrote by c++11, which all are solutions for leetcode problems.
+cpp11: Basic data struct wrote by c++11, which all are solutions for leetcode problems.
+vim: useful vim configuration